 I think about “Entrada” a lot these days as I struggle to run towards the version of myself I was before this hell year stomped all over my progress.
 Like Olivia, I feel haunted in some unfixable way.
 I know that’s not true, and I know so much of life is what we make of it.
 But it’s compelling to see Olivia fight for herself… only to realize she has another hurdle of self-acceptance on the other side.

-Isn’t that what life feels like in 2020?
+Isn’t that what life feels like today?
 Fighting for normalcy, and realizing it doesn’t really exist?
 Not in the same way it once did.
 And it might never again.
 But the beautiful thing about Fringe is that Olivia never stops fighting.
 She is brazenly human.
 A person who falters and fails and trips over her own messes.
 But a person who sets aside her personal woes to save the world, over and over.
 And in doing so, she finds her way to Peter eventually.
 She mends her turmoil with Alt-Olivia and the two become friends.
 She realizes that her traumas aren’t debilitating, but are tools that make her stronger—and therefore more capable when it comes to healing the universes.